Appendix_3 to 'The LANE/LAIN(E)s of Ulster, Ireland'

 Late in July, volunteers were called for service with oxy-acetylene searchlights a the Front and on August 20th a draft of 60 corporals, second corporals and sappers left Haslar Barracks… The detachment reached Rouen the following day.
 The lights were intended for the detection of raiding parties crossing “no man's land” during the hours of darkness.
 So dangerous indeed was this work regarded, that these detachments of the Tyne and London Electrical Engineers earned the universal sobriquet of the “suicide brigade”.…b/ii)…p81

-Regrettably, the account of the TEE mentions names of officers but not the sappers which may have included our Robert!…b/ii) I was disappointed in the book National Union of Teachers war record 1914-1919… no serial numbers.
+Regrettably, the account of the TEE mentions names of officers but not the sappers which may have included our Robert!…b/ii) I was also disappointed in the book National Union of Teachers war record 1914-1919… no serial numbers.
 All it gave was confirmation that Robert enlisted as a member of the Hebburn teachers association. …b/i…p152, w/iv)

 The National Union of Teachers (NUT) War Record 1914-1919 did not include a RS LANE in its lists of the Military Medal awards. …b/i…p87 However, our Robert could still have received this award.
 NUT explains the incompleteness of their "gallant services" lists: